1. Purpose of policy

 Reportable gift means any gift or benefit with a value of $150 or over (or equivalent in any foreign currency); or a series of such gifts received from a single donor or made to a single recipient within a calendar year, where the total value is $150 or over (or equivalent in any foreign currency).

-Cash item means money, or any items easily converted to cash (e.g. loan, voucher, “scratchies”, shares or lottery ticket), regardless of value.
+Cash item or cash equivalence means money, or any items easily converted to or a substitute for cash (e.g. loan, voucher, “scratchies”, shares or lottery ticket), regardless of value.

 Fair market value means the reasonable retail value of the gift or benefit at the time the gift was given or received.
 If this is difficult to establish then the fair value as determined by the Director, Governance and Risk Management in consultation with the Chief Financial Officer.
 If there is difficulty in assessing the value, a valuation must be obtained from an appropriately experienced person or body.